 Service areas for this RFP include geographic communities at the local and regional levels.
-A community may be defined by zip code, census designated place (CDP), school complex area, region, island, or county.
+A community may be defined by zip code, census designated place (CDP), school complex area, or region.

-Priority will be given to qualified community-based organizations located in and or serving geographic regions which have higher prevalence rates in alcohol indicators such as non-urban areas, Hawaii, Maui and Kauai Counties.
+Priority will be given to qualified community-based organizations located in and or serving non-urban areas with higher prevalence rates of alcohol use.

-If an APPLICANT is proposing services in more than one community, the APPLICANT shall submit a separate proposal for each service area.
+If an APPLICANT is proposing services in more than one community, the APPLICANT shall submit a separate comprehensive strategic plan and schedule of deliverables table (cost proposal) for each identified service area.